How we do what we do, and why

 The huge advantage of using social enterprises as suppliers in business is that every pound spent with a supplier like us can be automatically counted towards your corporate social responsibility.

 We are not a traditional employment project, in that we don’t work with a given group of people and give them an employment opportunity.
 We help anyone who has, for whatever reason, had a rough run of it, build a career in IT.
 We ultimately want people that we help go on to run other social enterprises, or start their own.

 Whereas an employment project might take on a large group of people for a short time, we take on small numbers of people for a long time.

-We are happy to consider anyone from any background – known groups such as ex-offenders, survivors of human trafficking, neurodiverse individuals, those with a history of mental illness, etc, as well as individuals who have a story to tell but have “slipped through the cracks”.
+We are happy to consider anyone from any background – known groups such as care leavers, ex-offenders, survivors of human trafficking, neurodiverse individuals, those with a history of mental illness, etc, as well as individuals who have a story to tell but have “slipped through the cracks”.
 If you are a professional and wish to refer in to us, please see our For Professionals page.

 When we take on a new member of staff, they are placed on an apprenticeship – typically lasting 15 months.
 This is a Level 3 apprenticeship, in an IT-based discipline, such as IT Technician or Network Technician.
 The member of staff is usually quite vulnerable at this point, and lots of support is given to them both internally, and in concert with any case worker working with them from external support organisations.

 After this, they can come into the business for a two-year training to take them from a good qualified apprentice to an excellent IT specialist with equally excellent career prospects.
 Once this is done, they come into the business to support the next wave of apprentices, graduate off to a partner business (e.g. a larger corporate where they can do work aligned with their passion and skills), or off into another business.